 Endnote™ Frequently Asked Questions

-Technical Support is available through the Thomson Reuters EndNote web site.
-If you have not done so already, you may want to check the Thomson Reuters Frequently Asked Questions page to find the answers you need.
+Technical Support is available through the EndNote web site.
+If you have not done so already, you may want to check their Common Questions to find the answers you need.

 What is EndNote?

 EndNote is a software tool for managing references.
 EndNote helps you organize bibliographic references to journal articles, book chapters, Web sites and other information sources.
 References can be downloaded from UB Libraries' databases directly into a personal EndNote database known as a Library in EndNote terminology.
 Bibliographies can be created and formatted in over a thousand standard style formats including APA, MLA, Chicago, Vancouver, and others.
-EndNote is a product from Thomson Reuters.
+EndNote is a product from Web of Science Group / Clarivate Analytics.

 Where can I get a copy of EndNote?